 Everyone is familiar with Florida's top vacation destination — Disney World.
-However, there are several other destinations that draw millions of visitors to the Sunshine State each year.
+However, the Sunshine State has a lot more to offer than just Mickey and his crew.
+There are several other destinations that draw millions of visitors to Florida each year.
 If you're looking for a can't-miss place to go on vacation, you should consider one of these tried-and-true Florida vacation destinations.

 01 of 10